hashkat/hashkat/docs/tutorial04.md

   use_hashtag_probability:
     0.5
 ```
+Note items after **#** are comments to assist the user and are ignored by the compiler.

 In the rates subsection of **INFILE.yaml**, we will change the 'add' rate to 1.0, meaning one agent will be added to the network per simulated minute.